A guided tour through our specialties

 Tigellone with Squacquerone di Romagna DOP and Cervia salt, Prosciutto crudo di Parma reserve IGP.The Tigellone is a larger variant of the traditional tigelle (also called crescentine), typical of the Emilia region.
 It is distinguished by its soft interior and crispy exterior.
 In our menu, the Tigellone is offered already filled in four delicious versions:Three options in the Business Lunch, perfect for a quick and tasty meal.One option among the meat second courses of the Emilia menu, for those who desire a heartier and more traditional meal.For those who prefer a more personalized experience, the Crescentine (or Tigelle) are available à la carte, in a smaller version compared to the Tigellone.
 They are served with an assortment of cheeses, cured meats, and vegetables to combine as you wish.The most traditional way to enjoy them is to cut them in half and fill them with the typical Modenese pesto, a mixture of lard, garlic, and rosemary, completed with a generous sprinkle of Parmigiano Reggiano.
 A true explosion of flavors from the Modenese tradition.

-Grilled cheese, made from Parmigiano, served with baked vegetable fricandò, all enriched with Modena balsamic vinegar.The dish combines the richness of Tosone with the delicacy of the Emilian baked vegetable fricandò, creating a perfect balance between intense flavors and freshness.Emilian Baked Vegetable Fricandò: Fricandò is a typical dish from Emilia-Romagna made with mixed vegetables, such as eggplant, zucchini, bell peppers, tomatoes, and potatoes, slowly cooked in the oven.
+Grilled stretched cheese, served with baked vegetable fricandò, all enriched with balsamic vinegar from Modena.The dish combines the richness of the smoked scamorza with the delicacy of the Emilian vegetable fricandò, creating a perfect balance between intense flavors and freshness.Emilian Baked Vegetable Fricandò: Fricandò is a typical dish from Emilia-Romagna made with mixed vegetables, such as eggplant, zucchini, peppers, tomatoes, and potatoes, slowly cooked in the oven.
 The vegetables are cut into pieces, seasoned with extra virgin olive oil, salt, pepper, and spices, and then roasted until soft and slightly caramelized.
 This side dish offers a naturally sweet and earthy flavor, enriched by the grilled and toasted notes typical of oven cooking.We suggest pairing this specialty with traditional Gnocco Fritto and Crescentine (Tigelle) for an authentic experience of Emilian cuisine.

 The vegan sliced meat made from wheat and chickpeas is a plant-based alternative to traditional cold cuts, perfect for those following a vegan or vegetarian diet.
-Made with natural ingredients like wheat (in the form of wheat gluten, also known as seitan) and chickpeas, this sliced meat offers a soft yet firm texture, similar to traditional cold cuts, with a delicate and slightly aromatic flavor.We suggest pairing this specialty with Fried Gnocco and Crescentine (Tigelle) in a vegan version, for an authentic experience of Emilian cuisine.
+Made with natural ingredients like wheat (in the form of wheat gluten, also known as seitan) and chickpeas, this sliced meat offers a soft yet firm texture, similar to traditional cold cuts, with a delicate and slightly aromatic flavor.We suggest pairing this specialty with Fried Dumplings and Crescentine (Tigelle) in a vegan version, for an authentic experience of Emilian cuisine.

 Our Vegetable Giardiniera is a typical specialty from the Piacenza countryside, made with fresh and crunchy vegetables preserved in oil.
-What makes it truly special is its slightly tangy yet non-intrusive flavor, and its intense aroma, which enhances the natural taste of the vegetables.The vegetables remain perfectly crunchy, preserving their freshness and texture.
+What makes it truly special is its slightly tangy, yet not overpowering flavor, and its intense aroma, which enhances the natural taste of the vegetables.The vegetables remain perfectly crunchy, preserving their freshness and texture.
 This giardiniera is perfect for accompanying a wide range of dishes: from cold cuts to meat mains, and even cheeses, enriching each course with a touch of freshness and authentic flavor.

 The caramelized Figs from Romagna are a sweet and rich delicacy, prepared with fresh figs from Romagna and slowly caramelized to enhance their natural sweetness and create a soft and enveloping texture.
 Their intense and slightly aromatic flavor makes them perfect for versatile pairings.Pairing suggestion: Try the caramelized figs with our Fried Gnocco and Crescentine (Tigelle), for a contrast between the sweetness of the figs and the crunchiness of the doughs.
 They are also ideal when paired with aged or fresh cheeses, such as Squacquerone di Romagna, Parmigiano Reggiano, or other cheeses with a strong flavor, creating a perfect balance between sweet and savory.